R v Richards (Isabelle)

-R v Richards (1973) was an English appellate decision that held that an inciter or encourager to any type of assault or battery cannot be convicted of a more serious offence than the principal inflicted even if they had asked for a more serious assault nor related to the type of harm in question be, in contrast to the encouraged principals, attributed specific intent.
+R v Richards (1973) was an English appellate decision that held that an inciter or encourager to any type of assault or battery cannot be convicted of a more serious offence than the principal inflicted even if they had asked for a more serious assault.

 Factual background

 Defendant Richards hired Bryant and Squires to beat up her husband severely enough to put him in the hospital for a month.
 When the defendant's husband was leaving work, Richards gave a signal to Bryant and Squires, who assaulted him in an alley.
 The injuries were not as serious as anticipated and he did not require hospitalization.

 Trial court

 Richards, Bryant, and Squires were all charged with violations of the Offences Against the Person Act, 1861.
 Section 18 requires intent to cause wounding or grievous bodily harm, and its violation is a felony (only triable by the Crown Court).
 Section 20 (its lesser included component) does not entail such intent; it is a serious misdemeanor (triable by Magistrates or the Crown Court).

 Bryant and Squires were convicted of this under s.
 20 yet Richards was convicted of the felony under s.
 18. She appealed.